 - 9.1 There are a number of other areas of work to complete before the HAMP can be considered a fully comprehensive document and these will continue to be developed over the course of this HAMP.
 Beyond this there will be further developments in analytical techniques in future years, as well as inevitable changes in the availability of funding.
-These will require further editions of the HAMP to be produced in later years, though with the core content perhaps little changed after 2015. - 9.2 The responsibility for co-ordinating this work will initially lie with the Council's Highways Manager. - 9.3 Future Development
+These will require further editions of the HAMP to be produced in later years. - 9.2 The responsibility for co-ordinating this work will initially lie with the Council's Highways Manager. - 9.3 Future Development

-Work Area For later HAMPs Complete asset inventory collection and lifecycle planning for remaining assets. Υ Refine approach to asset valuation. Υ More quantified analysis of customer views on serviceability for each asset category, based on specific customer surveys and NHT survey.
+Work Area For later HAMPs Complete asset inventory collection and lifecycle planning for remaining assets.
+Y Continue to refine approach to asset valuation.
+Y More quantified analysis of customer views on serviceability for each asset category, based on specific customer surveys and NHT survey.
 Y More detailed examination of asset management strategies, including: • use of condition data • deterioration modelling • use of alternative materials/treatments/treatment options Y